The rules around inherited IRAs are different for spouse and non-spouse beneficiaries.

 An inherited IRA is an individual retirement account (IRA) you open when you’re the beneficiary of a deceased person’s retirement plan.
 Most types of IRAs or workplace retirement plans can be transferred to an inherited IRA, including traditional, Roth, SIMPLE, and SEP IRAs, as well as 401(k) plans.

 Being the beneficiary of someone’s retirement account is an honor, as they’re trusting you with some of their life savings.
 But inheriting an IRA also comes with responsibilities.
 Depending on the capacity in which you’re receiving the inheritance, there are different options available to you and requirements to consider.
-If you’re the spouse of the original account owner, you have some additional options as a spouse beneficiary.
+If you’re the spouse of the original account owner or other Eligible Designated Beneficiary, you have additional options.

 Take the cash